E1pp/weave/docs/intro.md

 	return result::Ok(42); // Will never run
 }) | futures::WithTimout(proc.DelayFromThis(1s)) | futures::Await();

-// Will be release after 1 second and will return a TimeoutError
+// Will be released after 1 second and will return a TimeoutError

 assert(!res);